Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “It’s probably just a pig,” Flinch says, “from the hog farm around the corner.”

-There’s a bulky musket hanging behind the bar, Numeron climbs the shelves to reach it.
+Numeron runs upstairs.
+There’s a bulky musket hanging behind the bar, he climbs the shelves to reach it.

-“What the fuck,” Nika spits, inspecting the wound on her shoulder.
+“What the fuck,” Nika spits, inspecting the wound on her shoulder, “what the fuck?”

 TEMPLE OF THE STARS